thanhtdiep/ChatBox/README.md

 # Process Management and Distributed Computing (CAB403 Assignment System Programming)

 ## Description
+The  purpose  of  this service  is  to  manage  a  queue  of  text  messages  to  be  delivered to connected/subscribed connections.
+All connected clients can add a message and each message is associated with a channel ID.
+Clients are subscribed to multiple channels and when any of the subscribed channels has a new message, the clients can fetch and see it.
-The client and server will be implemented in the C programming language using BSD sockets on the Linux operating system.
+The client and server implemented in the C programming language using BSD sockets on the Linux operating system.

+## Commands
+Server-side
+- ./server 12345
+The server will take only one command line parameter that indicates which port the server is to listen on.
+If no port number is supplied the default port of 12345 is to be used by the server.
+The above command will run the server program on port 12345.

+Client-side
+- ./client server_IP_address 12345

+- SUB <channelid>

+- CHANNELS
+- UNSUB <channelid>
+- NEXT<channelid>